tommite/jsmaa/README.txt

 Contact
 =======
-Contact me by email at t dot p dot tervonen at rug dot nl.
+Contact me by email at tervonen at ese dot eur dot nl.

 More information can be found at http://www.smaa.fi.

-July 2010
+October 2010
 Tommi Tervonen